 There are four main approaches, to Mungo National Park, each involving travelling on unsealed roads.

-There is no petrol available at Mungo National Park or Mungo Lodge so please be sure to fill your tanks before your arrival.
+NOTE: There is no petrol available at Mungo National Park or Mungo Lodge so please be sure to fill your tanks before your arrival.

 It is important to check road conditions before travelling as most are unsealed and impassable after rain.